eduardconstantin/eduardconstantin.github.io/README.md

 # Personal Portfolio

-My personal portfolio which features the most recent projects I worked on as well as my resume and technical skills.
+My personal portfolio which features the most recent projects I worked on as well as my resume and technical skills. \
-To view a live example, **[click here](https://eduardconstantin.github.io)**
+The website is live **[here.](https://eduardconstantin.github.io)**

 ## Sections 📚
 ✔️ About me \